pmainguet/udemy-courses/Udemy Advanced CSS/README.md

 * External fonts (Google Fonts) and font icon (Linea, Font Awesome ...)
 * Add stylesheet link meta and favicon

+6 - Implement media queries for responsive design

+* First-step:
+  ** Implement the media query manager, abstract generic mixin to centralize configuration /breakpoint change with @content to pass data and breakpoint variable.
+Don't use px in the abstracted mixin but em (not rems) so it's all related to the browser font-size (1em = 16px)
+  ** Adapt the font-size in html element as we use rems unit (so all related to the font-size)
+* Second Step: Adapt base typography, general layout and grid
+* Third Step: Adapt Page Layout
+* Fourth Step: Adapt Components
+* Fifth Step: Implement Responsive Images
+* Sixth Step: Implement Browser Support

 # <a name="b">B - THEORY ON CSS</a>